Obamacare website stalls a bit before enrollment deadline

 HealthCare.gov's consumer-facing technology has worked more or less smoothly since December following an emergency overhaul ordered by the White House.
 However, there are still some parts of the back-end systems that remain unbuilt.

+Efforts to access the website on Monday morning first generated a message saying "the system isn't available at the moment" due to "maintenance."
+A later attempt cited a delay because of a large number of visitors, but then allowed a visitor to start creating an account.

-(Additional reporting by Susan Heavey, Roberta Rampton, Jeff Mason and Doina Chiacu in Washington, and Caroline Humer in New York; Editing by Bill Trott, Sofina Mirza-Reid, Chizu Nomiyama, Jan Paschal and Lisa Shumaker)
+(Additional reporting by Susan Heavey, Roberta Rampton, Jeff Mason and Doina Chiacu in Washington, and Caroline Humer in New York; Editing by Bill Trott, Sofina Mirza-Reid, Chizu Nomiyama and Jan Paschal)